alarazin/loops_case/README.md

 # Multimodal Product Analysis API

-This project is a demonstration of a multimodal AI system that uses Google's Gemini Pro Vision model to analyze product images and associated contextual data.
+This project is a demonstration of a multimodal AI system that uses Google's Gemini Flash 2.5 model to analyze product images and associated contextual data.
 It exposes a REST API built with FastAPI to answer questions, extract structured attributes, and check for policy compliance.

 ## Features

 - **Multimodal Analysis**: Processes both images and text (product specifications, brand rules).
 - **FastAPI Backend**: A robust and fast API server.
-- **Google Vertex AI**: Integrates with the Gemini Pro Vision model for analysis.
+- **Google Vertex AI**: Integrates with the Gemini for analysis.
 - **Google Cloud Storage (GCS)**: Loads images and context files from GCS.
 - **Automated Evaluation**: Includes a script to evaluate the model's performance against a predefined test set.